Automation Scene List

 Enable the Edit function by touching the Edit button (near the top right corner of the screen);

-Touch the round Edit indicator at the end of a row to select the row – the indicator will go red to indicate that its row is being edited.
+Touch the round Edit indicator at the end of a row to select the scene.
+The indicator will go red to indicate that its row is being edited.

-Multiple rows can be selected.
-You can also select the complete set of rows or columns by touching the Edit label itself.
+Multiple scenes (rows) can be selected.
+All scenes can be selected by touching the Edit label itself.

 The three edit functions listed below the Edit button will now be available: Del (Delete), Move and Copy.